JoaquimXG/Personal-Site/README.md

 ### Dev

-1. Use em for top margin
-2. Review optional loading of inconsolata on first page load
+1. Review optional loading of inconsolata on first page load